kevin91270/PMS_Updater/README.md

 This is updated version of PMS_Updater.
 Updater is confirmed to work on latest FreeNas 11.2-RC1

-To Update Run this if you have Plex Plugin installed.
+If you have plex plugin installed run this to update
 ```
 pkg install ca_root_nss
 pkg install wget